aws-samples/amazon-cognito-vue-workshop/docs/MFA.md

 ## Verify MFA Code - code snippet

-This section of code associates the MFA code to your MFA app
+This section of code associates the MFA code to your MFA app.

 ```js
 // gets reference to the Cognito user pool